hpc/charliecloud/doc-src/ch-run_desc.rst

 Example Docker command to produce a valid :code:`FILE`::

   $ docker inspect $TAG --format='{{range .Config.Env}}{{println .}}{{end}}'

-If a code:`FILE` is not provided, code:`--set-env` will default to the code:`docker-env` file located in the top-level directory of the image path.

 Removing variables with :code:`--unset-env`
 -------------------------------------------